All Episodes

 The Democrats do too.

-Just like the IRS is theirs.
+The CBO is theirs, just like the IRS is theirs.

 And Elmendorf is not playing ball.

-Here's Kathleen Sabillius.
+Here's Kathleen Sebelius.

 This was Monday in Orlando, where she says that there's no evidence that Obamacare causes unemployment.

-There is absolutely no evidence, and every economist will tell you this that there is any job loss related to the Affordable Care Act.
+There is absolutely no evidence, and every economist will tell you this, that there is any job loss related to the Affordable Care Act.

-Uh part-time positions are actually down since 2010, not up.
+Part-time positions are actually down since 2010, not up.

 Their number of full-time workers continues to increase.